punctum-im/protocol-old/PROTOCOL.md

 ### Recent changes

-- added information about embeds, conference folders, message reactions, short-statuses
+- added information about embeds, message reactions, short-statuses
 - added stash requests, new API method and new required value for stashes
 - cleared up information about API method authentication
 - added API methods for banning, kicking and blocking and invites